 - You should have been given an information sheet containing your username and password

 - 1. Login to your workstation

-- 2. Open a browser window and follow the link from http://agenda.cern.ch/fullAgenda.php?ida=a061881
+- Open a browser window and follow the link from http://agenda.cern.ch/fullAgenda.php?ida=a061 956

 - 3. Click on the "further information" for this practical.
-Find Putty according to guidance
+Find Putty on your PC

 - 4. Open a new session on putty:

 - 1. connect to training-ui.nesc.ed.ac.uk

 - 2. Accept key when prompted by training-ui